 "Have the sponsor invite a customer to speak on their behalf," suggests Park.
-"Sponsors can purchase a presentation slot then the customer can discuss their journey working with that sponsor providing insights into the initial obstacles and how the sponsor solved them.
+"Sponsors can purchase a presentation slot, then the customer can discuss their journey working with that sponsor and providing insights into the initial obstacles and how the sponsor solved them.
 Nothing sells a product or service better than a customer testimonial or referral.
 This also provides an educational reference for other attendees who may be experiencing the same obstacles the featured customer did."

 Add a Virtual Mall

-Planners can add a "virtual mall" or store to their virtual trade show, in which the sponsor could display or even sell their goods directly to attendees, creating a virtual shopping experience and delivering their brand messaging in a more interactive, three-dimensional way.
+Planners can add a "virtual mall" or store to their online trade show, in which the sponsor could display or even sell their goods directly to attendees, creating a virtual shopping experience and delivering their brand messaging in a more interactive, three-dimensional way.

 "At checkout they would provide their information (name, address, telephone number, email, etc.) and could either arrange for pick up or have it shipped," describes Allen.
-"In addition to the sponsor having their name they have their buying habits which allows them to customize mailings to that customer."
+"In addition to the sponsor having their name, they have their buying habits which allows them to customize mailings to that customer."

 Branded Breakout Rooms